 The tiny island of Thornton Key is an inhabited preserve with more seabirds than human beings.
 Nothing wrong about that.
 Further south is Knight Island.
 Night Island is the home to the Palm Island Resort.
 If you need a treat, that might be an option!?

 Little Gasparilla Island is that tiny island which is connected to Don Pedro, just a couple of miles further south.
-No commercial activity, like restaurants and hotels at all, absolutely no cars.
+No commercial activity like restaurants and hotels at all, and absolutely no cars.
 Isn't that beautiful?

-Gasparilla Island, with the town of Boca Grande, is that last barrier island of the string of islands along the South-West coast of Florida.
-Its location is next to the little brother "Little Gasparilla Island."
+Gasparilla Island, with the town of Boca Grande, is that last barrier island off the string of islands along the South-West coast of Florida.
+The location is next to the little brother "Little Gasparilla Island."

 So, "Big Brother" Boca Grande is also called "The Tarpon Fishing Capital of the World."
 What an incredible and exclusive name.
 But what does it mean?

-Every year in spring, thousands of fishers from all over the world are flocking to Gasparilla.
+Every year in spring, thousands of anglers from all over the world are flocking to Gasparilla.
 They all want to take part in the Tarpon fishing tournament to find out who is the best of the best.
-Their goal is to catch the biggest tarpon - which is a game fish.
-Nobody would want to eat such a bony fish, but the poor fish is part of the "craziness," and he needs to get through this every year.C'mon, catching a fish is no cake walk, it is a real task!
+Their goal is to catch the biggest tarpon - which is a game fish by the way.
+Nobody would want to eat such a bony fish, but the poor fish is just part of the "craziness," and he needs to get through this every year.C'mon, catching a fish is no cake walk, it is a real task!
 Tarpons are known to be fierce fighters, and they are not giving up easily.
 Sometimes such a fight can last an hour or even longer.
 Sometimes the fish wins, more often the fisherman, and once in a while, it gets eaten by sharks before the angler can pull it on board.

 Nevertheless, Gasparilla is not only about fishing; ordinary beachcombers will have fun, too.
-Seven miles of Gasparilla Island's sugar white sand beach invite sun-seekers to search for the ocean's treasures.
+Seven miles of Gasparilla Island's sugar white sand beach invites sun-seekers to search for all kinds of ocean's treasures.

 Whatever you do, this island is just plain beautiful.
-Even if you do not want to live on the island, you should at least go there and soak up the “island spirit."
-Get one of those 5,000 calory ice cones and watch the seahorses jump out of the water.
+Even if you do not want to live on the island you should at least go there and soak up the sun and the "island spirit."
+Get one of those 5,000 calorie ice cones and watch the seahorses jump out of the water.
 No seahorses?
 Well, they are not jumping, but they are there.
+We honestly saw them.

-Gasparilla Island State Park with the historic lighthouse, at the southern end of the island, is a birder's paradise and the end of the world but the end of the string of Barrier Islands so far.
+Gasparilla Island State Park, with the historic lighthouse at the southern end of the island is a birder's paradise and not the end of the world but the end of the string of Barrier Islands so far.
 The deep-water channel between Gasparilla and Captiva Island is a real obstacle.
 No ferry, no boat, no nothing takes you to the other side.
 And the channel is deep and the current is dangerous.

 The island is easily accessible; a manned bridge connects the island with the mainland.
 They built a new bridge.
 The bridge is higher and only need to open if really large power boats or sailboats want to go through.
-Fewer traffic pile-ups, beautiful.
-The new bridge is now so high that only sailboats need to request an opening.
+Fewer traffic pile-ups make everyone happy.